Tips on how to stretch your Disneyland budget. When to go, transportation, hotels near Disneyland, how to save money on food, souvenirs and more.

 - Share meals or order off the kids menu.
 Most portion sizes at Disneyland are really big and can easily be shared.

 - Have snacks delivered to your hotel.
 I have used Amazon, Walmart, and Instacart for grocery delivery to my hotels.
+Read more about my grocery delivery tips.

 - Go outside the parks.
 There are quite a few restaurants located in Downtown Disney District and across the street that are less expensive than trying to eat inside the parks.
 My family ate dinner at IHOP a couple of times on our last trip because kids eat free after 4:00 PM!
 Check out some of my favorite places to eat in Southern California here.